altocodenl/cell/readme.md

 3. Conditional: can discard or expand the sequence dynamically
 4. Iteration: do the same thing for this piece of data (or this number of times)

-### What makes cells different to programming languages?
+### What makes cell different to programming languages?

 - Graphical, yet fully powered.